moulecorp/pasthis/README.md

 called.
 Without the previous cron configuration, their deletion can't be ensured.
 They just won't be displayed.

+## Update
+1. Update to the latest version (keep the database!)
+2. Run update.php

 ## Tips
 ### Command line tool